almodhia0/post-stroke-depression-prediction/README.md

 *   `code/preprocessing.py`: This script contains the Python code used for data cleaning, imputation of missing values (using logistic regression), feature selection, and feature engineering, as described in the Methods section of the paper.
 *   `code/model_training.py`: This script implements the model selection, training, evaluation, and validation procedures.
 It includes the code for training the four machine learning models (Random Forest, Decision Tree, Gradient Boosting, and Logistic Regression), performing hyperparameter optimization using GridSearchCV, and evaluating performance using metrics like accuracy, precision, recall, F1-score, and AUC-ROC.
 SMOTE is used to address class imbalance.
-* `code/model_simplified.py` (OPTIONAL): This *optional* script provides a simplified, readily deployable version of the best-performing model.
-This could be a pickled model object or a function that takes input features and returns a probability.
-This is *highly recommended* for making the model truly accessible.
 * `code/requirements.txt`: This file lists the Python packages required to run the code.

 **How to Use:**